|Adenosine triphosphate (ATP)|

 Taxonomy of mollicutes (mycoplasmas)

-Fig. 1.
-The new taxonomy of the mollicuts (Mycoplasmas).
+Fig. 136:1.
+The new taxonomy of the mollicutes (Mycoplasmas).
 Red taxa represent new names.
 Green names represent taxa where the names have not been changed and which belong to the same higher taxon as before.
 Yellow names represent taxa where the names have not been changed, but which have been placed within another higher taxon than before.
 Genera of importance within veterinary medicine are underlined.
-Note that all higher taxa within the phylum Tenericutes are not included in this figure. - Click on the image to enlarge it.
+Note that not all higher taxa within the phylum Mycoplasmatota are included in this figure. - Click on the image to enlarge it.

 The taxonomy of mollicutes (mycoplasmas) has previously been controversial because it has not reflected their phylogeny, i.e. their natural relations.
-A Canadian and an Israeli research group have now carried out a comprehensive study based on whole-genome sequencing, where a thorough revision of the taxonomy of the mollicutes has also been proposed (see reference below).
+A Canadian and an Israeli research group have now carried out a comprehensive study based on whole-genome sequencing, where a thorough revision of the taxonomy of the mollicutes has also been proposed (see reference 1 below).
+Later, new phylum names were also introduced and the mollicutes now belong to the phylum Mycoplasmatota, which was previously called Tenericutes (see reference 2 below).

 The revised taxonomy

 In the revised taxonomy, a new order has been introduced, namely Mycoplasmoidales, which includes the new families Mycoplasmoidaceae and Metamycoplasmataceae.
 The family Mycoplasmoidaceae contains the new genera Malacoplasma and Mycoplasmoides as well as the genera Eperythrozoon and Ureaplasma.
-The genus Eperythrozoon was previously tried to be transferred to the genus Mycoplasma, when it was understood that these organisms are not rickettsiae.
+The genus Eperythrozoon was previously tentatively transferred to the genus Mycoplasma when it became clear that these organisms are not rickettsiae.
 However, the genus name Eperythrozoon has priority and therefore these organisms should still have the original genus name, even though they belong to the class Mollicutes.
 The family Metamycoplasmataceae contains the new genera Mesomycoplasma, Metamycoplasma and Mycoplasmopsis.

 The new taxonomy for the mollicutes will probably create some misunderstandings and cause confusion because the five new family names are so similar to each other.
 In the long run, however, the new taxonomy will be a support for those who are interested in the connections between the various organisms within this interesting bacterial group.